 Learn about the steps to become a medical sales rep. Discover what skills and education you’ll need, areas you can specialize in, how much you might earn, and your potential career path.

 As a medical sales representative, you will develop and maintain relationships with customers in the health care industry and help match them with the medical supplies they might need to run their businesses.
+This role is often fast-paced and rewarding because the products, equipment, and services being sold are meant to help people improve their health and lives.
 These customers include:

 Clinic administrators